Loominux/Felix-Helper/README.md

 # This is my Discord bot to manage selfroles

-Special thanks to Inari, she introduced me to JavaScript and helped me a bit.
+Special thanks to Inari, she introduced me to JavaScript and helped me a lot.

-Here are examples what the Messages with Buttons looks like and what the Profile will look like.

 Example of what roles and categories look like